agravityio/agravity-public-csharp/docs/PublicAssetManagementApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicAssetManagementApi(Configuration.Default);
-            var id = id_example;  // string | The ID of the asset.
+            var id = "id_example";  // string | The ID of the asset.
-            var fields = fields_example;  // string | Which fields are need to be filled out with comma separated.
+            var fields = "fields_example";  // string | Which fields are need to be filled out with comma separated.
 If one is set all non mandatory fields are left out.
 No validation if field exist. (optional) var expose = true;  // bool? | This indicates if the given blobs should have URLs where these can be requested.
 It will expose placeholder blobs if no 'thumbnail' is found.) (optional)

             try